juhaku/utoipa/README.md

 codebase.

 Utoipa is framework agnostic and could be used together with any web framework or even without one.
-While being portable and standalone one of it's key aspects is simple integration with web frameworks.
+While being portable and standalone one of its key aspects is simple integration with web frameworks.

 ## Choose your flavor and document your API with ice cold IPA